ucg8j/blog/posts/rooting-a-oneplus-3t-phone.md

 a.
 If you haven't already done so, you will need to enable `Developer Options` on your phone by tapping 7x on the `Build Number` found in your phone under `Settings > About Phone > Build Number`.
 Once enabled, navigate to `Settings > Developer Options > USB debugging` and ensure this is toggled to ON.

 b.
-You will now need the to obtain the [Android Software Development Kit to run commands on your phone from your computer terminal](https://dl.google.com/android/android-sdk_r24.4.1-macosx.zip).
+You will now need to obtain the [Android Software Development Kit to run commands on your phone from your computer terminal](https://dl.google.com/android/android-sdk_r24.4.1-macosx.zip).
 This provides several tools you will use including [Android Development Bridge (ADB)](https://developer.android.com/studio/command-line/adb.html) and [Fastboot](https://www.androidcentral.com/android-z-what-fastboot).
 Once downloaded, unzip and place the files in a place where you can find them.
 Then navigate to the folder and launch the Android SDK manager by double clicking on `android-sdk-macosx/tools/android`.
 This will provide a GUI to install the tools needed as per the following screenshot.

 ![](/content/images/2017/07/Screen-Shot-2017-07-05-at-14-16-57.png)